qcjames53/AJM-RouteSummaries/README.md

 #### Notes
 An additional sheet used to detail operational details which may affect the collected data.
 This data is manually added after workbook generation.

+## License
+This project is proprietary.
+Copyright 2021 by AJM & Associates LLC.